Ladies, what do you do if you're in a hurry and you don't have time to stop and grab a shower?

 At least a case of drinking water.
-I know if it came down to it you could drink from the gallon of water for baths.
+If it came down to it, you could drink from the gallon of water for baths.

-Canned goods last for a long time, but make sure to get lids that can be opened without a can opener or make sure you have a can opener.
-I did hear one time that you could take a can of food and rub the top of it across pavement for quit a long time, but eventually the can would be rubbed down so that it could be opened.
+Canned goods last a long time, but make sure to get lids that can be opened without a can opener, or make sure you have a can opener.
+I did hear one time that you could take a can of food and rub the top of it across the pavement for quite a long time, but eventually, the can would be rubbed down so that it could be opened.

 Lastly, make sure to have a FIRST AID KIT.
 You don't have to buy one pre-made just grab the items below and put them in a bag or box.

-I will be adding more posts centered around essentials for the truck, trailer, showers, paperwork, cooking, cleaning, and more.
+I will add more posts centered around essentials for the truck, trailer, showers, paperwork, cooking, cleaning, and more.

 Are you a new driver?
 Check out our post: What Does Every New Truck Driver Need to Pack for Personal Hygiene?